 After learning about pros and cons of using a harness, now you might have a question: “Should I get a harness or not?”.
 Well, ideally speaking, you should have both a harness and a collar.

 A harness is useful not only to help deal with dog jumping problem but also to help control your dog’s movement.
 Let’s say you want to take a hike with your dog, in this situation, it’s a lot better to use the harness than a dog collar.

 All types of harnesses available on the market today fall into two categories: back clip harness and front clip harness.
 This is important for you to know what is the difference between each type of harness before we continue reviewing two of my favorite harnesses.

 Back Clip harness is a regular harness that you often see used by small breed dogs such as poodles.
 This harness comes with three different materials: leather, fabric, and harness.
 And characterized by a ring that the leash clips onto is located on the back.

-This harness is useful for a small dog with a delicate throat that prone to injury caused by the collar.
+This harness is used for a small dog with a delicate throat that prone to injury caused by the collar.
 However, this is harness is not recommended for dogs that pull a lot.
-The reason is because back clip harness can actually encourage a dog to pull even more.
+The reason is that back clip harness can actually encourage a dog to pull even more.